 ‘However, in any case of suspected adder bite, immediate medical attention is needed, primarily to avoid infection around the wound.
 Antivenom is rarely needed but should be considered in severe cases.’

 British snakes are usually solitary, shy animals that prefer to flee than fight.
-Adders are mainly found on heathlands, commons and woodland.
 More bites occur in the summer as British snakes hibernate through winter, when people are also less active and wearing heavier clothing and footwear.

-The body temperature of snakes is regulated externally by sunning or retreating to cool.
+Snakes regulate their body temperature by sunning or retreating to cooler areas.
 They need to be warm in order to be active.

 ‘You often have to upturn logs and discarded metallic objects, which are good conductors of heat, to find them,’ explains Patrick.